Skip to main content

 • Gain expertise in analysis of global health issues.
 The student should provide an analysis of the work conducted by the host agency or researcher in the field site; this analysis should reflect on how the project was planned, evaluated, and financed; unmet needs, future directions, and alternative approaches should be discussed.

-Although the setting for the required practicum should be in another country, some US-based experiences could also apply (such as Washington, DC, assignments to the Pan American Health Organization, the World Bank, etc.), but students must consult with Program Co-directors on these exceptions.
-Conducting field research under the guidance of the student’s mentor may also meet the Field Practicum requirement.
-This practicum consists of a minimum of three and a maximum of 12 units, decided upon in consultation with the Program Co-directors.
+Although the setting for the required practicum should be in another country, some US-based experiences could also apply (such as Washington, DC, assignments to the Pan American Health Organization, the World Bank, etc.), but students must consult with program co-directors on these exceptions.
+Conducting field research under the guidance of the student’s mentor may also meet the field practicum requirement.
+This practicum consists of a minimum of three and a maximum of 12 units, decided upon in consultation with the program co-directors.
 Each three units is equivalent to 180 hours of activity.
 These units would be awarded as credit during the academic year following summer practicum experiences, or if conducted in Year 3 or 4, during that academic year.
 In rare instances, students who already have substantial experience in cross-cultural, global health settings may be allowed to opt out of this requirement.
-Students who qualify should speak with the Global Health co-directors regarding this option.
+Students who qualify should speak with the global health co-directors regarding this option.

 Students are eligible to receive international travel grants from the SDSU Office of International Affairs (https://www.sdsu.edu/internationalaffairs) and may receive support from research mentors if working on funded international research.
 In addition, the JDP is seeking outside funding and collecting information on possible fellowships (such as with the Centers for Disease Control and Prevention) to support such experiences; these will be found on the Canvas Global Health Homeroom.
-The Program Co-directors and members of the Global Health Faculty Group will assist students in finding appropriate field practicum sites.
+The program co-directors and members of the global health faculty group will assist students in finding appropriate field practicum sites.
 Some options for field practicums are described below.
-Students are encouraged to consult with the Program Co-directors and Global Health Faculty group members early in their first year to develop possible field practicum sites.
+Students are encouraged to consult with the program co-directors and global health faculty group members early in their first year to develop possible field practicum sites.

-Prior to initiation of these field experiences, the student must develop a plan in conjunction with the practicum field supervisor and his/her mentor (currently, we expect the student and field mentor to develop a mentorship agreement similar to the example in the Appendix).
+Prior to initiation of these field experiences, the student must develop a plan in conjunction with the practicum field supervisor and his/her mentor (currently, we expect the student and field mentor to develop a mentorship agreement similar to the example in the appendix).

 The student will visit a travel clinic to obtain recommended vaccines, malarial prophylaxis, and advice on specific medical issues (such as post-exposure prophylaxis for various infectious diseases) depending on the location of their field placement.
 All students will have recommended and required vaccinations, including Hepatitis A and B vaccines (see http://wwwn.cdc.gov/travel/default.aspx for current international travel advice).
 Students must also have current health, evacuation, and repatriation insurance that is valid in the field placement site prior to initiating the practicum.
-Foreign and domestic travel insurance is available for free for those traveling on UCSD-related business (http://www.ucop.edu/riskmgt/uctrips/).
+Foreign and domestic travel insurance is available for free for those traveling on UC San Diego-related business (http://www.ucop.edu/riskmgt/uctrips/).
 Please consult the health and safety section of the SDSU Study Abroad program at http://www.isc.sdsu.edu/educationabroad/ and fill out required forms for SDSU.
 Students must also register with the US Consulate in the field practicum country prior to departure at www.state.gov/travel.

 Field Practicum Check List